BIGJRA/BIGJRA.github.io/rejuv.md

 *TM143 Psycho Cut* $70000

-Buy these if you’d like!
+Buy these if you'd like!

-Return to Teila Resort, and enter Tesla’s Villa.
+Return to Teila Resort, and enter Tesla's Villa.
 Head upstairs and talk to Valarie and Venam.

 Head to Valor Shore, and drift across the lava and enter.
 Get the